 - Starting in the top left quadrant, lengthen your stitch and quilt in straight lines from the top raw edge to the salutation strip.

 - If possible, use the lock stitch function on your machine rather than a backstitch to lock your seam at the beginning and end.
 This will look much neater – especially where the seam ends just above the salutation strip.
 If you do not have this feature, leave the thread tails long and hand knot them at the back to secure.

 - Starting from the center sewn seam, work your way outward to the side raw edge.
 We made our quilting lines ½” apart, which was an easy width to keep track of using just the presser foot as a guide.
 If you’d prefer wider spacing, we would recommend measuring and drawing the vertical lines with a see-through ruler and erasable fabric pen.
 You can then simply follow these lines with your stitching.
-Another option would be to use a quilting bar attachment, such as the Janome Open Toe Quilt foot with the quilt bar.
-The quilt bar runs along your previous stitch line, keeping your new stitch line perfectly parallel.
+Another option would be to use a quilting bar attachment.
+The quilt bar runs along your previous stitch line, keeping your new stitch line perfectly spaced and parallel.

 - Repeat your quilting pattern in the bottom right quadrant, working from the bottom raw edges and stoping at the horizontal seam line between the two colors.